 Class II: Combustible Dust Classifications

-Mining explosion-proof cameras face requirements that differ from other industries: MSHA approval (separate from UL listing), Class II dust classifications, and the mechanical severity of underground environments.
+Mining explosion-proof cameras face requirements that differ from other industries: MSHA approval (separate from ATEX/IECEx Certification), Class II dust classifications, and the mechanical severity of underground environments.
 Many mining and mineral processing operations involve combustible dusts rather than (or in addition to) flammable gases.
 Class II equipment requirements differ from Class I:

 For definitions of key hazardous area terms used in this guide, see the Hazardous Area Classification Glossary.